 Speech pathologists work with people of all ages who experience disorders of communication and swallowing, from newborn babies, through early childhood, adolescence, adulthood, and to the late stages of life.
 Communication disorders include difficulties with speech, language, reading, writing, signs, symbols, gestures, and the social conventions for how we interact with each other.
 A person who has difficulty swallowing food and/or drink has a swallowing disorder.

 The discipline of Sport and Exercise Science was founded in 1994 accepting its first students in 1995.
 The Sport and Exercise Science discipline within the College of Healthcare Sciences, Division of Tropical Health and Medicine has over 380 students in both undergraduate and postgraduate courses.

 A degree in Sport and Exercise Science will give you the opportunity to work in a rewarding career in a variety of settings.
 Graduates from Sport and Exercise Science (SES) and Exercise Physiology (Clinical) courses have a strong understanding of the processes and mechanisms underlying human physical activity with a focus on the role of exercise for health and disease management (Clinical) or for the enhancement of human performance in occupational, sport, exercise and leisure settings (SES).
 We have a particular focus on the relationship between exercise and health in rural/remote/tropical living environments.
 Our campuses are equipped with excellent facilities and state-of-the-art exercise physiology and movement analysis laboratories.

-In Nursing and Midwifery, the College has responded to growing requirements for professionals to keep up-to-date with changes in technology, procedures and research that inform current practice.
-JCU’s specialist and advanced practice coursework programs are available to registered nurses and midwives who want to progress their careers in their chosen specialty area.
+The College has responded to growing requirements for healthcare professionals to keep up-to-date with changes in technology, procedures and research that inform current practice.
+JCU’s specialist and advanced practice coursework programs are available to healthcare professionals who want to progress their careers in their chosen specialty area.